Rnad95/HR-management-system/README.md

 ### Editing of today is:
 ---

 **1. We will add a form with the fields: **

 - Full name
 - Department as a select input

--
+---

 > 1. Administration
 > 2.Marketing
 > 3.Development
 > 4.Finance

+---

 - Level as a select input

+---
+> Senior
+> Mid-Senior
+> Jinuor

+---

 - Image url
 - Submit button